 We love to sit down to a family roast dinner but often don’t want the hassle of having to prepare everything in the same 2 hour window.

-With this slow cooker whole chicken I’m able to prepare this in the morning, throw a load of veggies in and then we just prepare sage and onion stuffing, yorkshire mix and air fryer roast potatoes and in 30 minutes from getting home from a family walk we’ve got a lovely dinner!
+With this slow cooker whole chicken I’m able to prepare this in the morning, throw a load of veggies in and then we just prepare sage and onion stuffing, yorkshire mix and air fryer roast potatoes, OXO roast potatoes or Marmite roast potatoes and in 30 minutes from getting home from a family walk we’ve got a lovely dinner!